 Some of the information regarding symptoms was obtained from the Fibrolamellar Carcinoma (FCL/FLHCC) page published by the National Cancer Institute.

-If your doctor suspects you have FLC, they will order a range of diagnostic tests to confirm the diagnosisUsing medical test results, identify and name a disease and/or condition., and refer you to a specialist for treatment.
+If your doctor suspects you have FLC, they may order the following tests to confirm the diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and refer you to a specialist for treatment: